-Start with a stroll through Gamle Stavanger, the picturesque old part of town consisting of more than 170 wooden houses Most of them are small and painted white.
-The houses were built at the end of the 18th and early 19th century and are now protected by a special preservation law.
+The tour begins with a walk through Gamle Stavanger (old Stavanger).
+In this picturesque part of the town there are more than 170 white-painted wooden houses from the end of the 18th and 19th centuries.
+The houses are now protected by a special preservation law.

-After the visit to the cathedral the tour continues past the shopping streets on your way to Valbergtårnet, the old watch and fire tower built around 1850 - 1853.
+After the visit to the cathedral the tour continues past the shopping streets on the way to Valbergtårnet, the old watch and fire tower built around 1850-1853.
 From here you can enjoy a view of the city before returning to the harbour.
 Valbergtårnet can also arrange banquets for up to 38 people, so it may be the perfect place to end your historical tour of Stavanger.

 Norway Convention Bureau Karenslyst Allé 4 NO-0278 Oslo Phone: +47 21 06 32 12